Cacti/cacti/service/README.md

 modules that were in use.
 However, times are changing.

-With the advent of technologies such as MariaDB Galera, keepalived, haproxy, and database session session management for fault tolerant web server and databases, and with clustered file systems like GlusterFS and CEPH for RRDfile and web site content fault tolerance, the idea of a fully distributed highly available Cacti is now possible.
+With the advent of technologies such as MariaDB Galera, keepalived, haproxy, and database session management for fault tolerant web server and databases, and with clustered file systems like GlusterFS and CEPH for RRDfile and web site content fault tolerance, the idea of a fully distributed highly available Cacti is now possible.